bubakazouba/autoauto/AmazonQ.md

 - Background script → Content script: Send automation commands
 - Popup → Background script: Send user control commands

-The automation logic is primarily handled by the host module, which processes recorded events and determines how to replay them.
+The automation logic is primarily handled by the host module (in hostjs/), which processes recorded events and determines how to replay them.

 ## Use Cases